wacncontent/CustomizeTool/addCommentOutput/articles/site-recovery/site-recovery-vmm-to-vmm.md

 ### Prepare for offline initial replication

-You’ll need to do the following actions to prepare for initial replication offline:
+You'll need to do the following actions to prepare for initial replication offline:

-- On the source server, you’ll specify a path location from which the data export will take place.
+- On the source server, you'll specify a path location from which the data export will take place.
 Assign Full Control for NTFS and Share permissions to the VMM service on the export path.
-On the target server, you’ll specify a path location from which the data import will occur.
+On the target server, you'll specify a path location from which the data import will occur.
 Assign the same permissions on this import path.
 - If the import or export path is shared, assign Administrator, Power User, Print Operator, or Server Operator group membership for the VMM service account on the remote computer on which the shared is located.
 - If you are using any Run As accounts to add hosts, on the import and export paths, assign read and write permissions to the Run As accounts in VMM.
 - The import and export shares should not be located on any computer used as a Hyper-V host server, because loopback configuration is not supported by Hyper-V.